 Under 18 AAC 70.240, as amended through June 26, 2003, the Department has authority to authorize a mixing zone in a permit.
-In Hawk Inlet at outfall 002, the Department authorizes a mixing zone with dilution of 20.3 parts receiving flow to 1 part effluent flow, equaling a dilution multiplier of 21.3.
-This dilution was determined by calculating the maximum expected effluent concentration from five years of effluent water quality data.
-Then using the maximum expected effluent concentrations, the 85th percentile of the receiving water concentrations, WQS, and other relevant site-specific discharge and ambient data, mixing zones were modeled and dilution factors calculated using Department and EPA-approved CORMIX modeling software.
+In Hawk Inlet at outfall 002, the Department authorizes a mixing zone with dilution of 20.8 parts receiving flow to 1 part effluent flow, equaling a dilution multiplier of 21.8.
+This dilution was determined by calculating the maximum expected effluent concentration from the last five years of effluent water quality data.
+Then using the maximum expected effluent concentrations, the 85th percentile of the receiving water concentrations, WQS, and other relevant site-specific discharge and ambient data, mixing zones were modeled and dilution factors calculated using the Department and EPA-approved CORMIX modeling software.
 See Table 3 for the metals that are authorized chronic (monthly average limit) and acute (daily maximum limit) mixing zones.

 The mixing zone is a rectangular box shape extending from the inlet floor to the water surface.
 It has a maximum width of 165 feet centered along the 160 feet long diffuser, and it extends 40 feet perpendicular to either side of the diffuser for a total length of 80 feet.
-These results were modeled using single port option in CORMIX because the 15 diffusers are spaced so discharge plumes do not intersect, i.e. there are no cumulative effects from overlapping plumes.

 Under 18 AAC 70.255(d), there is a smaller, initial, acute, mixing zone surrounding outfall 002 and contained within the larger 165 feet by 80 feet chronic mixing zone.
-At and beyond the boundary of the acute mixing zone, which is 160.5 feet wide and 63.4 feet long, all acute aquatic life WQS apply.
-Based on the maximum expected effluent concentrations and acute WQS, cyanide required the most dilution with a dilution factor equal to 18.53, and cyanide determined the acute mixing zone size.
-All other parameters needing an acute mixing zone to meet their respective water quality criteria fit into the acute mixing zone sized for cyanide.
+At and beyond the boundary of the acute mixing zone, which is 160.3 feet wide and 9.3 feet long, all acute aquatic life WQS apply.
+Based on the maximum expected effluent concentrations and acute WQS, copper required the most dilution with a dilution factor equal to 5.03, and therefore, copper determined the acute mixing zone size.
+All other parameters needing an acute mixing zone to meet their respective water quality criteria fit into the acute mixing zone sized for copper.

-To comply with 18 AAC 70.240, as amended June 26, 2003, and the prior provisions of 18 AAC 20.255(b) and consistent with EPA's Technical Support Document for Water Quality-based Toxics Control regarding the maximum size of an acute mixing zone (which are generally referenced in 18 AAC 70.255(d)), a drifting organism may not be within an acute mixing zone for longer than 15 minutes.
-At the 10th percentile receiving water current, 0.1 meter per second (meter/second), a drifting organism passes through the acute mixing zone in 4 minutes and at the 90th percentile current, 1.4 meters/second, in 17 seconds.
+To comply with 18 AAC 70.255(b) and EPA's Technical Support Document for Water Quality-based Toxics Control requirements for the maximum size of an acute mixing zone (which are generally referenced in 18 AAC 70.255(d)), a drifting organism may not be within an acute mixing zone for longer than 15 minutes.
+At the 10th percentile receiving water current, 0.1 meter per second (meter/second), a drifting organism passes through the acute mixing zone for 28 seconds and at the 90th percentile current, 1.4 meter/second, for two seconds.
 The Department confirmed that there will be no lethality to organisms passing through the mixing zone.

 In 2005, the Department authorized a mixing zone that had a length of 50 feet to either side of the diffuser and 300 feet wide that was modeled with the PLUMES software.
-Even though the limit on maximum discharge flow has increased in this permit compared to the 2005 NPDES permit, the mixing zone in the 2013 APDES permit is smaller, shorter and narrower, than that in the 2005 NPDES permit.
+Even though the limit on maximum discharge flow has increased in this permit compared to the 2005 permit, the mixing zone in the 2012 permit is smaller, shorter and narrower, than that in the 2005 permit.
 In spite of an increased flow limit, the mixing zone is reduced for two main reasons.
 First, the mixing zone was modeled using CORMIX rather than PLUMES which has different numerical modeling approaches and outputs.
 Second as a modeling input, actual wastewater treatment plant performance replaced technology-based performance standards in predicting effluent quality.
-Under 18 AAC 70.245(b)(5), it requires the Department to consider the characteristics of the effluent after treatment of the wastewater.
-As a result, five years of effluent quality data from July 2007 through June 2012 were used sizing the mixing zone.
+18 AAC 70.245(b)(5) requires the Department to consider the characteristics of the effluent after treatment of the wastewater.
+As a result, the last five years of effluent quality data from July 2007 through June 2012 were used sizing the mixing zone.